bringing communities together to prevent maternal and newborn death

 Leading Advancements in the Uptake of Newborn & Community Health (LAUNCH)

-Building on the success of the FLAME project, SCOPE is working on a two-year intervention, funded by the Stewardship and the Frankel Family Foundations called Leading Advancements in the Uptake of Community Newborn Health (LAUNCH).
+Building on the success of the FLAME project, SCOPE is working on a two-year intervention, funded by the Stewardship and the Frankel Family Foundations called Leading Advancements in the Uptake of Newborn Community Health (LAUNCH).
 The project focuses on leveraging faith communities to improve newborn health by integrating culturally relevant education and training into existing community activities like church services, home visits by priests, and mother support groups.
 Through LAUNCH activities, SCOPE is testing a scalable intervention for community-based newborn and infant health in Gondar informed by past and ongoing SCOPE research.
 SCOPE and our partner universities will collect data about the impact of these activities on newborn nutrition, growth, and receipt of recommended vaccines on schedule.
 LAUNCH involves SCOPE’s current partners as well as new and expanding partners in the Ministry of Health, the Gondar Regional Health Bureau, and others to ensure that this intervention can be used within existing health and community structures.

 LAUNCH - Implementation Science Segment